Hu-Hanyang/HJARL/WorkingLogs.md

 2. `--algo` the trained algorithm we want to load the model used, now we support `ppo` and `rarl`;
 3. `--task` the test environment, now we support `cartpole`, `cartpole_distb` and `quadrotor_distb`(not sure);
 4. `--seed` the training random seed used in training.

+**Make sure to change the corresponding yaml file to the test env before running the test file.**

 For instance, we want to test the trained algo `rarl` in the env `cartpole` in the test env `cartpole_distb`, the test command is:
 `python safe_control_gym/experiments/test_rl_controller.py --trained_task cartpole --algo rarl --task cartpole_distb --seed 42`.